 YOU NEED TO BE CERTAIN THAT YOU ARE PROPERLY PROTECTED, SHOULD THE WORST HAPPEN.

 Listed Property Protection (LPP) has extensive knowledge of listed properties and their unique quirks.
 We care about making sure that you have the insurance cover that you require should anything go wrong.
 We will cover the cost of using specialist materials in the restoration of your damaged property.Arrange a

-There are around half a million listed structures in the UK.
+There are around half a million listed properties and structures in the UK.
 This includes all buildings built before 1700 that survive in anything like their original condition.
 Buildings constructed between 1700 and 1840 are usually listed.
 Some properties may not be listed in their entirety but contain elements such as brick walls, chimneys or beams, that are considered to have a special listed status.

 GRADE I around 3% of listed buildings fall into this grading.
 They are considered to be of significant historic interest and are described as national architectural treasures.